Dharm (film): Plot

-The story is based in Benares and is about Pandit Chaturvedi (Pankaj Kapoor), a highly revered and learned Brahmin priest.
+As city brawls with religious fights, family is visited by Suraya along with Kartika/Mustafa to request them to take him back to keep him safe.
+Parvati closes all the doors of house to keep them from entering in house.
+Later that night she talks with her husband about that.
+One night Pandit Chaturvedi walks home and find city in ashes and blood.
+He walks around calling Mustafa who calls him back from a window.
+Same time a muslim man runs to him who is chased by group lead by Surya and Daya.
+The group wants to kill the man but they hesitate to proceed as the man hides behind Pandit Chaturvedi.
+Mustafa calls him, upon seeing the kid, Surya declares that he will eliminate the kid due to which Pandit Chaturvedi has changed.
+Pandit Chaturvedi holds his hand in which he is caring a bloodied sword and tell him that he has been teaching him and the city their religion and this is now their religion.

+Pandit Chaturvedi calls Mustafa by the name he had given him 'kartika' and the boy runs to him.
+He picks the boy up and walks across the goons calmly.
+Everyone returns except Surya who stands there along.
+In the last scene Pandit Chaturvedi and Kartika are walking home.

 A baby is abandoned by a woman and brought to his house by his daughter.
 He agrees to adopt the child due to requests from his wife Parvati (Supriya Pathak) and his daughter Vedika (Ananya Tripathi).
 Life takes a turn when the boy's mother returns and says that she lost her child during the communal riots.
 After the family finds out that the boy is Muslim after they have become attached to him.
 The family gives back the boy to his mother.
 Chaturvedi engulfs himself in purification processes to cleanse his body, mind, and soul due to contact with a Muslim soul.
 By the time Chaturvedi thinks he is fully purified, the child reappears; seeking refuge, due to Hindu-Muslim riots and a group of people chasing a Muslim man to slay.
 This is when Chaturvedi realizes the true meaning of scriptures, that the true religion is humanity.
 The movie ends with a message of communal harmony that "Dharm is not just penance and practice, Dharm is unity, Dharm is brotherhood, Dharm is non-violent."